DoronF3/School-Projects/Operating Systems/README.md

 This directory contains a collection of exercises related to Operating Systems course projects.
 Each exercise focuses on different concepts and challenges in the field of operating systems.

-## Exercise 1: Memory Allocation Strategies
+## Exercise 1: OSM Time Measurement

-- **Description**: This exercise explores memory allocation strategies in operating systems.
-It includes implementing memory allocation algorithms and measuring their performance.
+- **Description**: This exercise explores measuring the time taken by various operations using the OSM (Operating Systems and Multiprogramming) library.
 - **Files**:
   - `Makefile`: Makefile for compiling the exercise code.
   - `README.md`: Details about the exercise and instructions.
   - `Time measure.png`: Image showing the time measurements of memory allocation strategies.
-  - `osm.cpp`: Source code for memory allocation algorithms.
+  - `osm.cpp`: Source code for measurments.
-- **Last Year**

 ## Exercise 2: Multithreading and Synchronization